sunildparihar/revolut-transfer-money/README.md

 #### Data Access layer

 Written in plain JDBC.
 Refer module ft-persistence-services.
 This layer can be changed to use any ORM framework or to change DB vendor without affecting any other layer.
+This layer doesn't handle transaction i.e. commit or rollback.
+It has been handled at business layer itself based on javax.transaction specs

 #### Core Business Services